6. Lone & out of hours working

 Health and Safety guidance on working alone and outwith regular office hours.

-Within the School of Informatics the core hours of work are 09.00 to 17:00 Monday to Friday and outwith this period is classified as out of normal working hours (this includes any day on which the School or building is closed, for example, on a University or Public Holiday).
+Within the School of Informatics there are core opening hours for each building and outwith this period is classified as out of normal working hours (this includes any day on which the School or building is closed, for example, on a University or Public Holiday).
 Lone working means working unaccompanied for an extended period of time.

 It is essential that everyone working outwith hours of expected building occupancy is completely familiar with the School’s emergency procedures and fully complies with them.